Bounded Solutions in Incompressible Hydrodynamics: Introduction

-On another note, we point out that the initial value problem for bounded solutions has a few unusual difficulties, which are discussed in Subsection \ref{ss:EulerDef}.
-These complications are the result of initial datum only being defined up to an additive constant in the weak formulation of the Euler system.
-However, these technicalities are not at the core of the proof.
+\begin{rmk} The distinction made in assertion \textit{(i)} between the initial datum $u_0$ and the initial value $u(0)$ may seem unusual.
+The initial value problem for bounded solutions has a few difficulties: initial data are only defined up to an additive constant.
+However, these technicalities are not at the core of the proof. \end{rmk}

-As we have explained above, unlike the Euler equations, the projected problem \eqref{ieq:PEuler2} is well-posed in the space $C^0([0, T[ ; B^1_{\infty, 1})$, at least for $T > 0$ small enough.
-As a corollary of our main result, the Euler system \eqref{ieq:Euler} is also well-posed in that space, provided we require the solutions to satisfy condition \eqref{ieq:Condition}.
-Corollary \ref{c:EulerUnique} below contains a full well-posedness statement.